andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 (I used to think you found this via low-level modelling) (Now I've seen Event Storming at scale I realise there are other ways)

 ---

+### What is Most Important?

+[everyone modelling -> domain vision]

+Note: what it prioritised and of highest value?
+Where does (should?) the control / the power / the centre of gravity sit?

+In wrestling with the cases flow, and discovering the core bounded contexts which encapsulated it, i'd stumbled upon the fundamental aspects of the model.
+But when looking at them they quickly became lost in amidst the other detail of their surroundings.

+DETAIL: Desribe the three sections of the Domain Vision Statement.

+---

+#### Articulate the Domain Vision

+By the time we got to this point, there was a LOT of detail - even in the Context Map.
+I needed something simpler to show key stakeholders and people beginning their journey into the domain.
+It turns out, yet again, DDD had something for me - the Domain Vision statement.

+---